MicrosoftDocs/learn/learn-pr/azure/add-sign-in-support-python-web-app-identity-platform/includes/3-exercise-prepare-app-for-authentication.md

     {% endblock %}
     ```

 5. In the *authenticated* folder, add a second template named *admin.html*.
-Your app will render this template when users with an application-defined role sign in.
+Your app will render this template when users with an application-defined role sign-in.
 In our insurance company web application scenario, the admin role would represent a company employee with privileges to access specific customer data.
 Paste the following contents into the *admin.html* template:

     ```html
     <!-- Purpose: Template rendered when a user with an application-defined role signs in. -->